This site is privately owned and is not affiliated with any government agency. Learn more here

 To apply for LIHEAP online, click here.

-To apply for LIHEAP in person, find your nearest HEAT office and contact information here.
+To apply for LIHEAP in person, find your nearest Heat Energy Assistance Target (HEAT) office and contact information here.

 To apply in person, access the Utah LIHEAP application here and print and fill it out before returning it to your local HEAT office.

 If you applied online or by phone, you will not need to print a physical application.